davestearns/tutorials/src/crypto.md

 	does #️⃣ == hash(📄) ?
 ```

 These kinds of signatures are often called "Message Authentication Codes" or MACs, as they ensure the data is authentic and not modified since it was signed.
-The most popular symmetric signature algorithm is known as [HMAC](https://en.wikipedia.org/wiki/HMAC), which actually mixes the symmetric key into the data as it hashes it.
+The most popular symmetric signature algorithm is known as [HMAC](https://en.wikipedia.org/wiki/HMAC), which is actually a special kind of hashing function that mixes the symmetric key into the data as it hashes it.

 Let's get a feel for how this works by using `openssl` to create an HMAC signature for the same `document.txt` file we were using earlier.
 First we need to create a secret symmetric key.
 This can be just some random bytes that we generate using `openssl` (let's do 32 bytes = 256 bits, encoded in hexadecimal):